Losing family over politics is never easy. It can be painful, and you might be wondering if it’s worth it.

-Start with the chart below.
+Start with the Media Bias chart at Ad Fontes Media.
 Make sure to select items from the green section of the media bias chart (and then share the chart with them as well.)

 You’ll notice that there are sources on both the left and right that are fact-based reporting media sources.

 Step 3: Make them feel listened to

 When writing or preparing a speech as a confrontation to someone’s opinion, it’s easy to talk ONLY about what you want to talk about.

 But has this family member expressed worry about a particular issue?
 Mention it.

 Is there something about this person’s opinion that you happen to understand and maybe even agree with?
 Mention it.
 Make them feel listened to.